$34.10 Million in Sales Expected for Rover Group (NASDAQ:ROVR) This Quarter

-Wall Street analysts predict that Rover Group (NASDAQ:ROVR) will post sales of $34.10 million for the current fiscal quarter, Zacks Investment Research reports.
-Two analysts have made estimates for Rover Group’s earnings, with the highest sales estimate coming in at $35.80 million and the lowest estimate coming in at $32.40 million.
-The firm is scheduled to announce its next quarterly earnings report on Monday, November 8th.
+Equities analysts forecast that Rover Group (NASDAQ:ROVR) will report $34.10 million in sales for the current quarter, according to Zacks.
+Two analysts have provided estimates for Rover Group’s earnings, with estimates ranging from $32.40 million to $35.80 million.
+The firm is expected to announce its next quarterly earnings results on Monday, November 8th.

-According to Zacks, analysts expect that Rover Group will report full year sales of $108.20 million for the current year, with estimates ranging from $106.00 million to $109.79 million.
-For the next year, analysts expect that the firm will post sales of $192.76 million, with estimates ranging from $177.07 million to $202.60 million.
-Zacks’ sales averages are an average based on a survey of sell-side research firms that follow Rover Group.
+On average, analysts expect that Rover Group will report full year sales of $108.20 million for the current year, with estimates ranging from $106.00 million to $109.79 million.
+For the next financial year, analysts forecast that the firm will post sales of $192.76 million, with estimates ranging from $177.07 million to $202.60 million.
+Zacks’ sales calculations are a mean average based on a survey of sell-side research analysts that follow Rover Group.

-Rover Group (NASDAQ:ROVR) last posted its quarterly earnings results on Monday, August 9th.
-The company reported ($0.59) earnings per share (EPS) for the quarter.
-The firm had revenue of $5.38 million for the quarter.
+Rover Group (NASDAQ:ROVR) last released its quarterly earnings results on Monday, August 9th.
+The company reported ($0.59) earnings per share for the quarter.
+The company had revenue of $5.38 million for the quarter.

 An institutional investor recently bought a new position in Rover Group stock.
-Marshall Wace LLP bought a new position in shares of Rover Group (NASDAQ:ROVR) in the 2nd quarter, according to its most recent 13F filing with the SEC.
-The fund bought 399,965 shares of the company’s stock, valued at approximately $3,996,000.
-Marshall Wace LLP owned 1.16% of Rover Group at the end of the most recent quarter.
-69.66% of the stock is currently owned by institutional investors and hedge funds.
+Marshall Wace LLP purchased a new position in Rover Group (NASDAQ:ROVR) in the 2nd quarter, according to the company in its most recent disclosure with the SEC.
+The fund purchased 399,965 shares of the company’s stock, valued at approximately $3,996,000.
+Marshall Wace LLP owned about 1.16% of Rover Group at the end of the most recent reporting period.
+Hedge funds and other institutional investors own 69.66% of the company’s stock.

 Rover Group Company Profile